 Turkey's foreign minister held unannounced talks Monday in Damascus with a senior Hamas leader whose visit to Ankara four years ago drew the ire of Tel Aviv.

 In comparing the German legal system's treatment of the IHH and the PKK, Turkish FM Davutoğlu lashes out at German 'silence' toward organizations supporting the outlawed PKK.
 The German Embassy in Ankara, however, says there is full cooperation between the two countries in the fight against terrorism and the PKK in particular.
 The issues are expected to come up next week when Davutoğlu meets German FM Westerwelle

 Turkish Foreign Minister Ahmet Davutoğlu said on Saturday that opening the border with Armenia was out of the question.

-These are some of the major headlines and their summaries in Turkish press on June 30, 2010.
-The Hürriyet Daily News does not verify these stories and does not vouch for their accuracy.
+These are some of the major headlines and their summaries in Turkish press on July 18, 2010.
+The Hürriyet Daily News & Economic Review does not vouch for their accuracy.